Chontal Maya

 The Chontal Maya are a Maya people of the Mexican state of Tabasco.
 "Chontal", from the Nahuatl word for chontalli, which means "foreigner", has been applied to various ethnic groups in Mexico.
 The Chontal refer to themselves as the Yokot'anob or the Yokot'an, meaning "the speakers of Yoko ochoco", but writers about them refer to them as the Chontal of Centla, the Tabasco Chontal, or in Spanish, Chontales.
 They consider themselves the descendants of the Olmecs, and are not related to the Oaxacan Chontal.

+The term Putún is typically considered a synonym for the Chontal Maya.

 Location

 The Yokot'an inhabit 21 towns in a large area known as "la Chontalpa" that extends across five municipalities of Tabasco: Centla, El Centro, Jonuta, Macuspana, and Nacajuca.
 In Nacajuca, they form a majority of the population.
 The terrain is highly varied — no single landform dominates — and it has many bodies of water.
 The land is traversed by seasonally-flooding rivers, and there are numerous lakes, lagoons, and wetlands.
 The climate is humid and tropical, and the fauna was typical of tropical regions until the environment was altered by human industrialization.
 The mangrove is the predominant form of vegetation.